cortoproject/corto/contributing.md

 ## Requirements

 As of now, Hyve can only be built in 32-bit Linux.
 It is recommended to use an Ubuntu virtual machine.
-The examples hereby provided for apt-get.
+The examples hereby are provided for apt-get.

-Install the GNU C++ compiler.
+Install the GNU C++ compiler (required to build the C++ language binding).

 ```
 apt-get install g++
 ```

-If you want to build Hyve, install libxml2-dev; if you will only run it, libxml2 will do (this should be included in the Linux distribution).
+Install the libxml2 development headers (required for building the XML front end).

 ```
 apt-get install libxml2-dev
 ```

-Install Flex, the lexer.
+Install Flex (the lexer used by the language interpreter).

 ```
 apt-get install flex
 ```

-Install Bison, the parser.
+Install Bison (the parser used by the language interpreter).

 ```
 apt-get install bison